 This may be a good time to look around your loved one’s home for potential safety hazards.
 Being proactive may prevent an injury or accident from occurring in the home.
 It’s important to assess the situation carefully.
 Your elderly loved one may be reluctant to bring household problems to your attention due to concerns about costs, a desire to maintain personal independence, or simply not wanting to make extra work for you.

-If you are caring for elderly loved ones at home, here is a checklist of some actions you can take to help keep the home environment safe.
+If you are caring for an older loved one, here is a checklist of some actions you can take to help keep the home environment safe.

 - Turn down the thermostat on the hot water heater.
 Older adults can accidentally be scalded due to decreased sensitivity to hot water.
 Set the water temperature at or below 120 degrees Fahrenheit.

 - Have emergency numbers on the senior’s speed dial.
-In addition to 911 for fire, police, and other emergencies, add the home, cell and work phones for you and other family caregivers.
-Also include phone numbers for the pharmacy, poison control, and a trusted neighbor who lives nearby.
-Label every number clearly with large letters so that a distressed senior can locate the right number quickly in an emergency.
+In addition to 911 for fire, police and other emergencies, add the home, cell and work phones for you and other family caregivers.
+Also include phone numbers for the pharmacy, poison control and a trusted neighbor who lives nearby.
+Label every number clearly with large letters so a distressed senior can locate the right number quickly in an emergency.

 - Make sure the smoke alarms work.
 You should change the batteries at least once yearly, but the alarms should be tested monthly.
 Press the test button to see if the alarm is in working order.